Tokyo Disneyland

 Absolutely no doubt about it: this is a great theme park.
 It’s certainly not the most beautiful Magic Kingdom and roller coasters are less spectacular than at other resorts, but Tokyo Disneyland makes up for that with extremely polite Cast Members, world-class entertainment and a few awesome dark rides.
 This park is definitely worth the trip and it offers value for money.
 And you know what?
 There’s an even better theme park, right next door.

-Do you think that Tokyo Disneyland deserves a new roller coaster?
-Would you prefer a ride on Monsters Inc or Pooh’s Hunny Hunt?
+Do you think that the new Space Mountain will become the best ride in the park?
+What’s your favourite dark ride at Tokyo Disneyland?
 And may this be the most complete Magic Kingdom-style theme park on Earth?
 Share your opinion in the comments section at the bottom of this page.